 Yet another aspect to consider is consistency.
 Imagine a sidewalk that was falling apart in some places, and bulging in others.
 It doesn’t seem to please the eye.
 When pouring concrete, it is important to make sure that it is even.

 Another important point to consider as you lay concrete is to never lay the mixture directly onto grass or sod.
-The reason for this is “the organic plant material decays and causes the base to settle, which can lead to cracks in the sidewalk.”
-Source
+The reason for this is that organic material can decay which may cause movement to the concrete slab and increase the risk for cracks.

 At one point, we each see a sidewalk that is not only cracked but jetting into the air at every crack and creating the perfect place to trip and fall.
 This happens over periods of time if the concrete is not reinforced.